dwhiffing/fury/content/nato/uk/navy/naval-aviation/body.md

 These 12 Gazelle were operated by the Army Air Corps (AAC) 3 Command Brigade Air Squadron (CBAS) which also operates six Lynx AH.1 in support of 3 Commando Brigade.
-These helicopters would be embarked on amphibious ships based on the requirements of the amphibious operation, depending on the situation not all would be embarked but in theory the AAC could provide more if the threat demanded it.
-The other main use for the Gazelle was basic helicopter training for all other helicopter types.
+These helicopters would be embarked on amphibious ships based on the requirements of the operation, depending on the situation not all would be embarked but in theory the AAC could provide more if the threat demanded it.
+The other main use for the Gazelle was basic helicopter training for all other helicopter types using the HT.2.

 ![](/assets/images/nato/uk/navy/naval-aviation/image4.jpg)